 Coronavirus | What Will University Be Like in 2020/21

 2020 has been a year where life, as we know it, has changed.
-Every part of our existence has needed to be reconfigured to deal with the COVID-19 pandemic.
-Returning to uni is no different, university officials have adapted their courses and students have had to adapt as well.
+Every part of the graduate recruitments existence has needed to be reconfigured to deal with the COVID-19 pandemic.
+Returning to university is no different.
+University officials have adapted their courses and students have had to adapt as well.
 University life in this academic year will be different than any other year before.

 If you’re a student right now or if you’re thinking of applying for uni next year, you’re probably wondering how things will change over the coming months.
 Let’s explore some predictions of what studying at university during the coronavirus pandemic will be like…